FabioRosado/100DaysOfCode/Part II/log.md

-# 100 Days Of Code - Log
+# 100 Days Of Code Part II - Log

 ### Day 1: 31st August, 2018 (Freecodecamp challenges)
 ##### Accessibility and Responsive Web Design Principles

 **Today's Progress**: Review HTML 5 Accessibility and CSS3 principles

-**Thoughts:**  Was good to review some of old concepts and remember some that I have forgotten, I also understood what the `vw` means as size unit and also how to use it in css.
+**Thoughts:**  Was good to review some of the old concepts and remember some that I have forgotten, I also understood what the `vw` means as size unit and also how to use it in css.

 ----